dmbarbour/glas/docs/GlasNamespaces.md

 Sequential translations can be composed into a single map.
 Rough sketch: to compute A followed-by B, first extend A with redundant rules such that output prefixes in A match as many input prefixes in B as possible, then translate A's outuput prefixes as names (longest matching prefix).
 To normalize, optionally erase new redundancy.

-## Modularity
+## Loading Files

 Modularity is supported by compile-time effects.
-To prevent compile-time effects from leaking into the runtime, they are provided indirectly as algebraic effects handlers to the %macro primitive.
+To prevent compile-time effects from leaking accidentally into the runtime, they are provided indirectly as second-class algebraic effects via the %macro primitive.
 The primary effect is to load files, returning a binary.
 This binary may be processed within the macro to generate an AST.
 Lazy compilation may be expressed in terms of returning an AST that contains more macro nodes.

 Viable API:

-        ("%macro", b:("ct.", P))        # bind ct to effects in P ct.load(Src) : Binary option    # load glas data based on query (%src.file FilePath Src) : Src
+        ("%macro", b:("ct.", P))        # bind ct to effects in P ct.load(Src) : Binary option    # load glas data based on query ct.find(Src, FileRegex) : List of FilePath  # search near Src (%src.file FilePath Src) : Src
         (%src.dvcs.git Repo Ver FilePath Src) : Src

 Src is an abstract data type with constructors in '%src.\*'.
 To support relative file paths and rendering dependency graphs, Src constructors always take a Src argument.
 By convention, each module receives a link to its own Src via '%src'.
 To support location-independent compilation, Src is opaque at compile time, but details are available at runtime via 'sys.refl.src.\*'.

-We can later extend Src to stable HTTP queries, content-addressed data, and virtual filesystems.
+We might eventually extend Src to stable HTTP queries, content-addressed data, and virtual filesystems.
 However, I believe this is enough to get started.

-## Module Overview

-A proposed module type is `Env -> Env`, albeit tagged for extensibility (see *Tags*).

-By convention, the input environment is bound to prefix '%', i.e. `b:("%", ModuleBody)`.
-This space provides access to program primitives, a user-configurable environment '%env.\*' for shared libraries, and '%src' for a module's abstract location.
-The module will define more names and eventually return its reified environment, optionally hiding '%' and private utility definitions.

-To support mutually-recursive definitions, we must wrap the module body with a fixpoint.
-Although we could do so within each module, there is a significant benefit to keeping recursion 'open': it allows us to express modules in terms of inheritance and override.
-Thus, I propose to move the fixpoint to the client 'import', binding a module's definition to '%self.\*'.
-A module may still close recursion locally where it makes sense.

-We can also support a notion of parameterized modules, analogous to OO constructors (for immutable objects).
-We effectively use '%env.\*' for implicit parameters.
-I propose to reserve '%arg.\*' for more conventional arguments that should not be implicitly propagated.
-If there are no explicit user parameters to a module, this volume should be empty.

-Altogether, a client module will propagate its own '%\*' after shadowing '%src', '%self', and '%arg.\*'.
-For '%self' the client will usually fixpoint the module, but an opportunity exists for inheritance or mixins.
+### Controlling Filesystem Entanglement

+In my vision for glas systems, users can easily share code by copying folders between workspaces.
+Although DVCS bindings are preferred for stable dependencies, copying is suitable for notebook-style applications where live coding and projectional editing are integrated with the experience.

+To support this vision, we can report warning or error in case of parent-relative (`"../"`) paths in Src constructors.
+Absolute paths are similarly restricted: users cannot reference an absolute path via relative-path Src in the same context (with DVCS becoming a new context).

+We might similarly report if a DVCS reached by hash links to other DVCS by branch.
+This would allow us to more robustly maintain horizontal versioning across bounaries.

 ## User-Defined Syntax

-As a convention, users may define front-end compilers per file extension in '%env.lang.FileExt'.
-To bootstrap this process, the glas executable initialy injects a built-in definition for '%env.lang.glas'. *Aside:* We should normalize file extensions, e.g. lower case ascii, '.' to '-'.
+As a supported convention, users may define front-end compilers per file extension in '%env.lang.FileExt'.
+To bootstrap this process, the glas executable initialy injects a built-in definition for '%env.lang.glas' for long enough to build and extract the configured 'env.lang.glas'.

 A viable model for the front-end compiler is a Program implementing a pure function of type `Binary -> AST`, where AST represents a closed term of the module definition type.
 Lazy loads must be expressed as %macro nodes within the generated AST.

 Compilation and linking are stage separated, which has some advantages and disadvantages.
 A compiler cannot express a closure, e.g. integrating definitions from its own environment.
 It can only arrange for the generated AST to later link shared libraries.
 OTOH, this ensures the client controls linking, and that we can share compilers without specializing them per link environment.

+## Modules

+The basic module type is `Env -> Env`, albeit tagged for extensibility (see *Tags*).
+An Env is naturally very extensible, but we must reserve a few space to resist conflict.
+Prefix '%' is reserved for the system and front-end compilers.

+A few reserved names deserve special attention:

+* '%env.\*' - implicit parameters or context.
+Should propagate implicitly across most imports, but definitions may be shadowed contextually.
+This serves as the foundation for shared libraries, e.g. '%env.libname.op'.
+Initially binds to 'env.\*' in the user configuration.
+* '%arg.\*' - explicit parameters.
+This allows a client to direct a module's behavior or specialize a module.
+It is feasible to import a module many times with different parameters.
+* '%self.\*' - open recursion.
+By externalizing fixpoint to the client, we can express modules in terms of inheritance, override, and mixin composition.
+* '%src.\*' - abstract location '%src' and constructors.
+When importing a module, the front-end compiler shall temporarily shadow '%src' to that module's location.
+* '%.\*' - reserved for the front-end compiler's private use; should start empty

+The glas system provides the initial environment, including an initial '%env.\*', '%self.\*', '%src', and optionally providing runtime version info (or a method to query it) via '%arg.\*'.
+Front-end compilers must continue this pattern, though ideally the common functions (like wrapping an `Env -> Env` function to set '%src' and '%arg.\*', or common load steps) are shared between them.

+Usefully, modules are first-class values within the glas namespace.
+We can define a name to the result of loading a module for convenient reuse.
+We can define namespace-level macros or mixins with the same type as loaded modules.

 ## Tags and Calling Conventions